jibsirirak/OX-Game/README.md

 # OX-Game
- >MyPOS is Point Of Sale Website.\
+ >OX Game is Tic-Tac-Toe Game Use python.\
- This is my project group for Software Engineering (03603341).\
+ This is my project group for Network Programming (03603423).\
  My name is Sirirak Atchariyavej (6130300921).\
  Kasetsart University.